kykiefer/depression-detect/README.md

 ### Feature Extraction ([code](https://github.com/kykiefer/depression-detect/blob/master/src/features/spectrograms.py))
 There are several ways to approach acoustic feature extraction, which is the most critical component to building a successful approach.
 One method includes extracting short-term and mid-term audio features such as MFCCs, [chroma vectors](https://en.wikipedia.org/wiki/Chroma_feature), [zero crossing rate](https://en.wikipedia.org/wiki/Zero-crossing_rate), etc. and feeding them as inputs to a Support Vector Machine (SVM) or Random Forest.
 Since pyAudioAnalysis makes short-term feature extraction fairly streamlined, my first approach to this classification problem involved building short-term feature matrices from 50ms audio segments of the [34 short-term features](https://github.com/tyiannak/pyAudioAnalysis/wiki/3.-Feature-Extraction) available from pyAudioAnalysis.
 Since these features are lower level representations of audio, the concern arises that subtle speech characteristics displayed by depressed individuals would go undetected.

-Running a Random Forest on the 34 short-term features alluded to yielded an encouraging [F1 score](https://en.wikipedia.org/wiki/F1_score) of `0.59`, with minimal tuning.
+Running a Random Forest on the 34 short-term features yielded an encouraging [F1 score](https://en.wikipedia.org/wiki/F1_score) of `0.59`, with minimal tuning.
 This approach has been previously employed by others, so I treated this as "baseline" comparative data for which to develop and evaluate a completely new approach involving convolutional neural networks (CNNs) with spectrograms, which I felt could be quite promising and powerful.

 CNNs require a visual image.
 In this effort, speech stimuli is represented via a [spectrogram](https://en.wikipedia.org/wiki/Spectrogram).
 A spectrogram is a visual representation of sound, displaying the amplitude of the frequency components of a signal over time.
 Unlike MFCCs and other transformations that represent lower level features of sound, spectrograms maintain a high level of detail (including the noise, which can present challenges to neural network learning).